trofi/trofi.github.io.gen/posts/269-a-dataflow-gcc-bug.md

 BUG
 ```

-I had to use a bit fo `volatile` to prevent `gcc` from folding constants
+I had to use a bit of `volatile` to prevent `gcc` from folding constants
-early and eliminate the the bug condition.
+early and eliminate the bug condition.

 Fun fact: this test case still fails on `gcc-master` while original
 `ffmpef-4` test suite does not.
 Looks like some unrelated detail of
 `gcc` changed to partially mask the bug.
 If I was not quick enough
 to extract the reproducer it might take a bit more time to restore
-the envieonment and get it.
+the environment and get it.

-## Diving into iptimization process
+## Diving into optimization process

-As usual `-fdump-tree-all` is our friend to find out when suspicios
+As usual `-fdump-tree-all` is our friend to find out when suspicious
 pass broke our program.

 `gcc-HEAD/bin/gcc -O1 -lm b.c -o b -fdump-tree-optimized-slim` shows the